nuejs/nue/packages/nuejs.org/docs/layout.md

 Here's what the default HTML layout look on Chrome developer console for a Markdown page with just `# Hello, World!` on it:

 [image.bordered]
-  small: /img/default-layout.png
+  small: /img/default-png
   large: /img/default-layout-big.png
   size: 400 x 262

 ## Slots
-You can alter the generated HTML by filling the various "slots" in the default layout.
-These slots are named as follows:
+You can alter the generated HTML by filling the various "slots" in the default  These slots are named as follows:

 [image.bordered]
   small: /img/layout-slots.png